NT1210/ssd-extractor/README.md

 ![image](https://github.com/NT1210/ssd-extractor/assets/147454467/de228a5b-aaaf-4abb-93ac-cab86c2b6e65)

 ## Notes
-This app is a personal use.
+This app is for a personal use.
 You need designated excel files for the program to be properly executed.